kramfs/rcav-utilities/README.md

 Set-ExecutionPolicy RemoteSigned <Enter>
 Exit <Enter>`

-<ol>Download vSphere PowerCLI from the Download page of the VMware Web site and install the vSphere PowerCLI software.
-This is also available for other platforms</ol>
+Download vSphere PowerCLI from the Download page of the VMware Web site and install the vSphere PowerCLI software.
+This is also available for other platforms

 <t> Powershell - https://github.com/PowerShell/PowerShell </t>

 <t> PowerCLI - https://labs.vmware.com/flings/powercli-core </t>

 Usage